iBehave-CADRE/BNC-ifier/README.md

 # BNC-ifier User Guide

+The BNC-ifier is a device that adds BNC connectors to Basler cameras, enabling easy integration into experimental imaging and behavioral setups.
+The PCB is designed to be accessible for scientists, with thorough documentation for self-assembly.
+Its modular design and detailed instructions allow users to adapt the PCB for any of the supported Basler cameras.
+A list of supported cameras with connection instructions can be found [here](https://ibehave-cadre.github.io/BNC-ifier)

+## Assembly

 ## Usage

-To connect your Basler camera to the BNC-ifier you should have a cable with the connector of your camera on one end and open pins on the other end.
+To connect your Basler camera to the BNC-ifier you should have a I/O cable with the corresponding connector of your camera on one end and open pins on the other end.
+This cable can be ordered on the Basler web page: [I/O Cables](https://www.baslerweb.com/en/accessories/?accessory_type=I/O+/+Power+Cable#products).
 If you do not know which of the open pins refer to which of the pins of the camera connector, please refer to this [section](#finding-out-the-connections-of-the-cable).

 You can find the pin numbering of your camera by going to the image your camera in the pin_numbering folder.